antonionoca/spring2-sampleapp/README.md

 # License

-This project is licensed under the Apache 2 licence - see [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache 2 licence - see [LICENSE](LICENSE) file for details.